keitaroinc/keitaro-theme/README.md

 ## Build

-Run `npx gulp` to (re)build and minify all static CSS and JS assets.
+Run `npm run build` to recreate all static CSS and JS assets.

 ## Syntax highlighting